“Now by this we know that we know Him, if we keep His commandments.”

 Response to the revealed will of God is a sign of intimate fellowship with God.
 Experiential knowledge is the test of knowing God.
 Every true believer knows God to some degree, but the issue here is knowing God more fully.
 We actualize God’s knowledge by engaging with Him.

 The Greek indicates that habitual and continuing fellowship by responding to the Word of God is the issue.
 A believer in fellowship keeps constant care to respond to God.

 Standing guard over our fellowship with God demonstrates the reality of fellowship with Him.

 If we fellowship with God, God will change us.
 Those who say they fellowship with God but continue in unconfessed sin just kid themselves.

 Some people think that they can continue in willful sin without repercussions.
 This is a mistake because mercy is no catalyst for sin.
 God’s grace is no excuse for sin.
 Liberty is no ground for license.
 John’s appeal is that “you may not sin” (2:1).

 Ro 6:1-2,1 “What shall we say then?
 Shall we continue in sin that grace may abound?
 2 Certainly not!
 How shall we who died to sin live any longer in it?”

 God does not base the true test of fellowship with Him on a negative: “I do not cheat on my wife.
 I do not lie.”
 That is like saying, “I do not jump out of an airplane without a parachute.”
 The true test of fellowship is that we apply the principles of the Word of God to our experience because we appreciate God’s grace toward us (Ro 6).

 Just as we need both a negative and a positive pole in a battery, so we need both positive and negatives modes of operation in the Christian life.
-If we only have a negative pole then we have no spark.
-With both we have electricity.
-If we put in positive response to God’s will in our lives then we have restraint from evil.
+If we only have a negative pole, then we have no spark.
+With both, we have electricity.
+If we put in a positive response to God’s will in our lives, then we have restraint from evil.
 It always begins with positive volition to God’s Word.